-D. Objectives and Structure of the Review

-1. Summarize key behavioural adaptations This review compiles evidence of behavioural adaptations among terrestrial mammals in response to climate-related stressors.
+This review compiles evidence of behavioural adaptations among terrestrial mammals in response to climate-related stressors.
 Documented behaviours include shifts in activity periods, such as crepuscular or nocturnal foraging; changes in reproductive phenology to align with resource peaks; migration route alterations; and increased use of thermal refugia.
 Behavioural thermoregulation, such as burrow use or shade-seeking, has been observed in species ranging from rodents to large ungulates.
 These adaptations are assessed within the framework of ecological trade-offs and long-term survival outcomes.

-2. Identify emerging trends and knowledge gaps Recent studies highlight a trend toward increased behavioural plasticity in response to thermal stress.
+Recent studies highlight a trend toward increased behavioural plasticity in response to thermal stress.
 Carnivores and herbivores in arid and semi-arid ecosystems have altered spatial patterns to remain within thermal neutral zones (Rezaei et.al., 2023).
-There is growing interest in how social behaviour and group dynamics influence resilience, including cooperative breeding or coordinated movement to track shifting habitats.
+There is growing interest on how social behaviour and group dynamics influence resilience, including cooperative breeding or coordinated movement to track shifting habitats.
 Despite these findings, data remain limited for small-bodied species, cryptic taxa, and regions with low research intensity, such as tropical dry forests and high-altitude grasslands.

-3. Provide future research directions Priorities for future research include the development of long-term behavioural datasets linked to high-resolution climate and habitat data.
-Emerging technologies such as bio-logging, remote camera traps, and environmental DNA (eDNA) offer new methods to capture behavioural variation at fine temporal and spatial scales.
+Priorities for future research include the development of long-term behavioural datasets linked to high-resolution climate and habitat data.
+Emerging technologies such as bio-logging, remote camera traps, and environmental DNA (eDNA) offer new opportunities to study behavioural variation at fine temporal and spatial scales.
 Models incorporating behavioural plasticity alongside demographic and physiological traits can improve predictions of extinction risk and population stability.
 Collaborative approaches involving indigenous knowledge systems and local communities can enrich contextual understanding and enhance conservation outcomes.

 II.
 Overview of Climate Change Effects on Terrestrial Environments